SciBorgs/SciGuides/projects/Java101.md

 Okay, you're all set up!
 # File Structure

 At least at first, there are a lot of little things that you're going to be ignoring.
-I promise, we'll get to them later.
+I promise, we'll get to them later (mostly in [Java102](/projects/Java102)).

 Here's the list of things you don't need to understand as of right now:
 - what `public` means